Student-gs/CMT_Prototype/README.md

 # 🚀 Prototype Features

 This prototype is a **Python-based GUI application** built on YOLOv10 for object detection.
 It supports **image, video, and live feed inference** with GPU acceleration (if available).
+Model used was trained on a custom dataset of tricycles, detection is limited to this class of tricycle (best.pt).

 ---